-"Explain away!" she said, and gave my hand another squeeze.

-I let go of her hand and ran down an abbreviated version of the rehab plans, leaving out anything about Debra and her ad-hocs.
+"Explain away!" she said, and gave my hand an- "Explain away!" she said, and gave my hand ar other squeeze.
+I let go of her hand and ran down an abbrev I let go of her hand and ran down an abbreviated version of the rehab plans, leaving out anything about Debra and her ad-hocs.
 Kim drank it all in greedily.
 She cocked her head at me as I ran it down, eyes wide.
 It was disconcerting, and I finally asked, "Are you recording this?"

-Kim blushed.
+Kim blushed "I hope that's okay!
+I'm starting a Kim blushed.
 "I hope that's okay!
 I'm starting a new Mansion scrapbook.
 I have one for every ride in the Park, but this one's gonna be a world-beater!"
 Here was something I hadn't thought about.
+Pub- Whuffie collector.
-Publishing ad-hoc business was tabu inside Park, so much so that it hadn't occurred to me that the new castmembers we brought in would want to record every little detail and push it out over the Net as a big old Whuffie collector.

-"I can switch it off," Kim said.
+216 so that it hadn't occurred to me that the new castmembers we brought in would want to record every little detail and push it out over the Net as a big old "I can switch it off," Kim said.
 She looked worried, and I really started to grasp how important the Mansion was to the people we were recruiting, how much of a privilege we were offering them.

 "Leave it rolling," I said.
 "Let's show the world how it's done."
 We led Kim into a utilidor and down to costuming.
 She was half-naked by the time we got there, literally tearing off her clothes in anticipation of getting into character.
 Sonya, a Liberty Square ad-hoc that we'd stashed at costuming, already had clothes waiting for her, a rotting maid's uniform with an oversized toolbelt.

-We left Kim on the scaffolding, energetically troweling a water-based cement substitute onto the wall, scraping it off and moving to a new spot.
-It looked boring to me, but I could believe that we'd have to tear her away when the time came.
+We left Kim on the scaffolding, energetically trow eling a water-based cement substitute onto the wall, scraping it off and moving to a new spot.
+It looked tear her away when the time came.